School Year

 Reading Achievement Initiative for Scholastic Excellence (RAISE)

-The RAISE program, pursuant to s.
-1008.365, F.S, established criteria for identifying schools for additional support.
-The criteria for the 2023-24 school year includes schools with students in grades kindergarten through 5, where 50 percent or more of its students, for any grade level, score below a Level 3 on the most recent statewide, standardized ELA assessment; or progress monitoring data collected from the coordinated screening and progress monitoring system shows that 50 percent or more of its students are not on track to pass the statewide, standardized grade 3 assessment for any grade level, kindergarten through grade 3.
+For the 2025-2026 school year, the criteria includes schools with students in grades three through five where 50 percent or more of its students, in any grade level, score below a level 3 on the most recent statewide English Language Arts (ELA) assessment; or progress monitoring data collected from the coordinated screening and progress monitoring system pursuant to s.
+1008.25(9), F.S., shows that 50 percent or more of the students are not on track to pass the statewide, standardized grade 3 ELA assessment for any grade level kindergarten through grade 3; and at least 10 students must be present for both the second and third full-time equivalent (FTE) survey periods and must be enrolled at the time of the statewide, standardized testing.

 Include a description of your Area of Focus (Instructional Practice specifically relating to Reading/ELA) for each grade below, how it affects student learning in literacy, and a rationale that explains how it was identified as a critical need from the data reviewed.
 Data that should be used to determine the critical need should include, at a minimum:

-• The percentage of students below Level 3 on the 2023 statewide, standardized ELA assessment.
+• The percentage of students below Level 3 on the 2024−2025 statewide, standardized ELA assessment.
 Identification criteria must include each grade that has 50 percent or more students scoring below Level 3 in grades 3-5 on the statewide, standardized ELA assessment.

-• The percentage of students in kindergarten through grade 3, based on 2022-2023 coordinated screening and progress monitoring system data, who are not on track to score Level 3 or above on the statewide, standardized ELA assessment.
+• The percentage of students in kindergarten through grade 3, based on 2024−2025 coordinated screening and progress monitoring system data, who are not on track to score Level 3 or above on the statewide, standardized ELA assessment.

 • Other forms of data that should be considered: formative, progress monitoring and diagnostic assessment data.